 A complete copy of the SWPPP will be maintained at PEDA offices located within the Department of Community Development at Pittsfield City Hall, 70 Allen Street, Pittsfield, MA.
-Electronic copies of the SWPPP will be distributed to the facility managers of the two Site buildings (MountainOne Bank - 111 Silver Lake Boulevard and Berkshire Innovation Center - 45 Woodlawn Avenue) and Eversource, the operator of the solar array located in the northwestern portion of South Side Park upon completion of training.
-SWPPP will available the In addition, the be electronically at https://businesspittsfield.com/peda.
+Electronic copies of the SWPPP will be distributed to the facility managers of the two Site buildings (MountainOne Bank - 111 Silver Lake Boulevard and Berkshire Innovation Center - 45 Woodlawn Avenue) and Eversource, the operator of the solar array located in the northwestern portion of South Side Park upon completion of the training.
+In addition, the SWPPP will be available electronically at https://businesspittsfield.com/peda.